My travel companion and I were ready for happy hour.

 We headed for happy hour at Oscar’s steakhouse on the second floor of the Plaza hotel.

 Sitting on cushioned stools at the long caramel-colored bar in the bright glassed-in restaurant, we started with ricotta, creamy and slightly salty.

 Next up came the Mob Meatballs.
 Though a tad dry, they were pretty good for chicken meatballs.
 But we couldn’t get past the name.
 What self-respecting mobster eats chicken meatballs?

 Then we asked about the artichokes au gratin.
 The surprised young bartender told us that in his many months of service no one had ever ordered them.
 We took a gamble, and it paid off.
 The buttery manchego melted into the tangy artichokes and the two melded into the best bites of the night.

 One must-stop for us is the Parlour Bar at El Cortez.
-Built in 1941, the old-school casino-hotel is Las Vegas’s first major resort and a microcosm of Old Vegas.
-With its Spanish Colonial Revival architecture, coin slots, and original neon signage, including the vertical GAMBLING arrow, walking through El Cortez you almost expect to see one-time part-owner Bugsy Siegel smoking a Cuban cigar.
+Built in 1941, the old-school casino-hotel is Las Vegas’s first major resort.
+With its Spanish Colonial Revival architecture, coin slots, and original neon signage, including the vertical GAMBLING arrow, it’s a microcosm of Old Vegas.
+You almost expect to see one-time part-owner Bugsy Siegel smoking a Cuban cigar.
 And you can picture him holding a criminal confab in the Parlour Bar, sitting in one of its brown leather club chairs behind its golden-roped red velvet draperies, the conspicuous charm that goes hand-in-hand with corruption wafting through the air like puffs of smoke.

 By a little before 11:00, the bar was pretty quiet when we sank into comfy club chairs and sipped cheap sparkling wine.
 Promptly at 11, a waitress came by to tell us that the kitchen was closed for cleaning.